As one critic said in 1928, when reviewing Fortune-'s exhibition at the Hotel Del Monte art gallery,

 This object was included in the following exhibitions:

 This object is a member of the following portfolios:

-Your current search criteria is: Portfolio is "E. Charlton Fortune".
+Your current search criteria is: Keyword is "BB" and [Objects]Display Artist is "E. Charlton Fortune".